-Update: The 2023 date for this event has not yet been set.
-To discover more about our other upcoming 2023 events & programs, please contact us at info@mylittleivy.com to join our mailing list.
+Update: The 2023 date for this event has passed and the 2024 date has not yet been set.
+To discover more about our other upcoming 2023-24 events & programs, please contact us at info@mylittleivy.com to join our mailing list.
+Meanwhile we invite you to CLICK HERE to see photos from this event on our Facebook page.

-Although it is his busiest time of the year, Santa Claus and some of his hardest working elves have just agreed to join us in welcoming the 2023 holiday season to town at the Ridgewood Chamber of Commerce’s annual Downtown for the Holidays Festival on FRIDAY evening, [TBD for 2023.
+Although it is his busiest time of the year, Santa Claus and some of his hardest working elves have just agreed to join us in welcoming the 2024 holiday season to town at the Ridgewood Chamber of Commerce’s annual Downtown for the Holidays Festival on FRIDAY evening, [TBD].

 Little Ivy Learning Center has once again arranged to fly Santa and his elves into town so that they’ll have an opportunity to meet our local boys and girls.
 This year, Santa and his elves will once again be traveling along Ridgewood Avenue in his special Santa Cart starting @ approximately 6:30 pm.
-They’ll be making frequent stops along the way for opportunities to say hello as they make their way from Maple Avenue. . . all the way to the Wilsey Square parking lot on the West Side (@ approximately 8:15-8:30 pm)!
+They’ll be making frequent stops along the way for opportunities to say hello as they make their way from Maple Avenue. . . all the way to the parking lot adjacent to the huge, lighted holiday tree @ Broad Street (@ approximately 8:15-8:30 pm)!

 Reliable sources tell us that Santa’s plans were in doubt as recently as this morning.